image

 Successful Kanban implementation relies on distributed leadership:

-- Empower team members to make decisions about their work
+• Allow team members the autonomy to make choices regarding their work tasks

 Focus on customer needs and expectations